waynodiablo/Oystercard/pills/debugging.md

 to the simply using `puts` or `console.log` to check what your data is outputting in various stages of your code.

-> Generally the simpler the tool the better, start with `puts` and `console.log` and move to more advanced tools if/when you need to
+> Generally the simpler the tool the better, start with `p`/`puts` and `console.log` and move to more advanced tools if/when you need to.
+And don't forget sometimes fixing a bug is as simple as putting a series of of `p` statements throughout your system, following the data as it flows through the system

 ## 5 - Repeat until it's fixed